powsybl/pypowsybl/docs/sensitivity.rst

 Sensitivity analysis
 ====================

-You can use the module ``pypowsybl.sensitivity_analysis`` in order to perform sensitivity analysis on a network.
+You can use the module ``pypowsybl.sensitivity`` in order to perform sensitivity analysis on a network.

 DC sensitivity analysis
 -----------------------